cha0s/flecks/README.md

   ## ⚠️ PROCEED AT YOUR OWN RISK ⚠️

   This is alpha software.
 There are undoubtedly many bugs that haven't yet been found.
+I reserve the right to break all semantic versioning guarantees as long as the project is v1.x.x!

   **You've been warned!**
 </div>